-1. Information about you applying (the chi ld)

-ETE IN CAPITAL LETTERS

-Surname Former surname (if applicable)

-Given name(s) Gender

-☐ Male ☐ Female

-Nationality Former nationality (if applicable)

-Date of birth (day, month, year) Danish CPR number (if Danish Personal ID (if

-applicable) applicable)

-Country of birth Place of birth (city)

-(3.77)

-Current marital status

-☐ Single ☐ Married ☐ Cohabiting partner ☐ Registered partnership ☐ Divorced/Widow/Widower/Dissolved registered partnership

-Your address in the other EU country (street, number, pos tal code, city and country)

-Telephone number Email address

-If you are already residing in Denmark , please provide address and contact information. your date of entry into Denmark, as s well as your Danish

-Important : If you change your address or if changes are SIRI of these changes. made to your Danish contact inform ation, please inform

-Date of entry into Denmark (day, month, year)

-Your address in Denmark (street and number) Postal code and city

-Who do you live with?

-, ☐ Mother ☐ Mother's/father's spouse

-☐ Father Others

-2. Information about your passport PLEASE COMPLI ETE IN CAPITAL LETTERS

-☐ Nationality passport

-Other type of travel document, which?

-National ID card (only EU citizens)
+1. Information about you applying PLEASE COMPLE TE IN CAPITAL LETTERS Surname Former surname (if applicable) Given name(s) Nationality Former nationality (if applicable) Date of birth (day, month, year) Danish CPR number (if Danish Person applicable) applicable) Country of birth Place of birth (city) Have you been residing in another EU country other than D enmark with the family member wh o is a Danish citizen? ☐ Yes ☐ No Current marital status ☐ Single ☐ Married ☐ Cohabiting partner ☐ Regist registered partnership ered partnership Divorced/Wide ow/Widower/Dissolved Gender Do you have children? ☐ Male ☐ Female ☐ Yes ☐ No If you check "yes", you must remember to also complete section 6 below.
+Your address in the other EU country (street, number, post al code, city and country) Telephone number Telephone number Email address If you are already residing in Denmark , please provide address and contact information. your date of entry into Denmark, as well as your Danish Important : If you change your address or if changes are a SIRI of these changes. made to your Danish contact inform ation, please inform Date of entry into Denmark (day, month, year) Your address in Denmark (street and number) reet and number) Postal code and city Who do you live with?